Buildings and architecture of Brighton and Hove: Educational buildings

 Most secondary schools in the city date from the 20th century and have been extended regularly: examples include Patcham High School, Longhill High School at Ovingdean, Hove Park School and Blatchington Mill School.
 The last two and Varndean School in Brighton were given £3 million between them in 1999–2000 to undertake major extensions because of the expanding school-age population in the city.
-Cardinal Newman Catholic School in Hove dates from 1870–72 and was originally a convent.
+Cardinal Newman Catholic School in Hove dates from 1870 to 1872 and was originally a convent.
 Frederick Pownall designed the original Gothic Revival buildings, which have been added to many times in the 20th century.
 There is also a Gothic Revival chapel of 1878.
 Exterior features include a large oriel window above the entrance, with prominent mullions and transoms, and an array of tile-hung gables.
 Falmer High School was rebuilt in 2010–11 as the Brighton Aldridge Community Academy to the design of Feilden Clegg Bradley Studios.
 Plum-coloured and "chalky white" brick elevations join on the east side "like an elaborate scarf joint"; the north face is mostly glass, while the south side burrows into the hillside.
 Flint is also used, reflecting the downland location.
 The exterior walls are curved, and the timber-clad interior is open-plan and made up of many interconnecting spaces.
 The building won the Royal Institute of British Architects' Regional Sustainability Award in 2012.
 The Varndean campus of educational buildings, which includes primary, secondary and tertiary institutions, is centred on Gilbert Murray Simpson's Neo-Georgian quadrangled Varndean College of 1929–31.

 Thomas Simpson's board schools include those at Rugby Road, Elm Grove (both 1893) and Preston Road (1880) (pictured left to right).